KHNRV/stomp/README.md

 [Kevin Nicolas](https://github.com/KHNRV) & [Yamac Ozdil](https://github.com/yozdil)

-Stomp is a dance event management app some explanation
+Stomp is a dance event management app built on PERN stack.

 _Some quotes over here_

 ## How it works
 <img src="./public/docs/magic.png" />

 That's it really.
-No more manual score calculation Stomp does that for you!
+No more manual score calculation Stomp does the thinking for you!

 ## Demo

 Check out the demo project for a quick example of how Stomp works.